You Can Be Happier

 The bottom line about boosting happiness is that less is more.
 Commit to happiness and create your joy.
 Practice these techniques to boost your daily contentment.

 To learn how to apply these tips to your next vacation or weekend outing, try the exercise in the video below.
-These simple ideas from 'happiness science' will help you to optimize the happiness of your experience.
+These simple ideas from 'happiness science' will help you to optimize joy from your experience.
 Go to 6:30 in the video to only experience the Guided Visualization exercise.

 If making time for boosting happiness and improving relationships, is one of your goals, use the Goal Setting for Success Workbook to help you visualize achieving this.
 Download your free copy here.